-Hook and simulate global mouse events in pure Python
+Hook and simulate mouse events on Windows and Linux

 Take full control of your mouse with this small Python library.
 Hook global events, register hotkeys, simulate mouse movement and clicks, and much more.